jsenv/core/packages/test/README.md

 Requirements:

-- A directory containing source and test files
-- [playwright](https://github.com/microsoft/playwright)<sup>↗</sup> in your `devDependencies`
+- File structure
+- Playwright
-- A script starting a web server
+- Web server
-- A script executing test files
+- Test script

 1. File structure

+The following file structure is used in this documentation.

 <pre>
 project/